What is ESD packaging, and why does your business need it?

 Why is ESD protection important?

-Adequate ESD packaging minimises these risks by preventing the buildup of static charges and offering physical protection during handling, storage, and transit.
+Adequate ESD-safe packaging minimises these risks by preventing the buildup of static charges and offering physical protection during handling, storage, and transit.

 The role of ESD packaging in protecting electronics

-ESD packaging is vital for ongoing protection, ensuring sensitive products remain safe from electrostatic damage throughout the supply chain.
+ESD-safe packaging is essential for ongoing protection, ensuring sensitive products remain safe from electrostatic damage throughout the supply chain.

 How ESD packaging works

-Several different types of ESD packaging exist, each designed to meet specific needs depending on the level of protection required.
+Several different types of ESD-safe packaging are available, each designed to meet specific needs depending on the level of protection that is required.

 Types of ESD packaging